X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA07writingtext.md

 ## Drawing Text

 With the font loaded and the SpriteBatch already active, we are ready to draw some text.
-Once again, we will not put this directly in our Draw method, instead we will create a separate method:
+Once again, we will not put this directly in our Draw method, instead, we will create a separate method:

 ```csharp
     private void DrawText()